MarsBased/handbook/guides/development/angular-guidelines.md

 }
 ```

-We name this services adding the `api` suffix `users.api.service.ts`
+We name these services adding the `api` suffix `users.api.service.ts`

 ```ts
 @Injectable()